tolauwae/phd-thesis/src/introduction/introduction.typ

 === Challenges to debugging constrained devices

-In each chapter of this dissertation we discuss the specific challenges we address, however, there are four main challenges that span the entire dissertation.
+In each chapter of this dissertation we discuss the specific challenges we address, but there are four main challenges that span the entire dissertation.

 #let C1 = [
 / C1: Embedded software development is characterized by a _slow development cycle_. //, partly because reflashing the device after each change is time-consuming, and setting up typical hardware debuggers is cumbersome.
 ]

 #let C2 = [
-/ C2: The _hardware limitations_ of embedded devices, make it difficult to run debuggers alongside the target software. //traditional debuggers, and make advanced debugging techniques often infeasible.
+/ C2: The _hardware limitations_ of embedded devices make it difficult to run debuggers alongside the target software. //traditional debuggers, and make advanced debugging techniques often infeasible.
 ]

 #let C3 = [